 Start by treating dashboards as a source of signals, not answers.
 Spot consistent deviations from expectations, then convert those signals into testable hypotheses that link user behavior to business outcomes.
 The following workflow turns raw metrics into prioritized experiments, compelling executive communication, and concrete roadmap changes.

-- Confidence: Quality of supporting data.
+- Impact: Estimated revenue/traffic uplift (high/medium/low).
+Effort: Hours or dev-sprint count.
+Confidence: Quality of supporting data.

-- Reach: Percent of users/content affected.
+- Reach: Percent of users/content affected, as suggested by industry data.

 Communicating results and proving impact requires precision and brevity.
 Create a one-page impact memo that answers: what was tested, why it mattered, the result with confidence bounds, and recommended next steps.
 Executives need a narrative and a few visuals — numbers first, narrative second.